wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-apache-spark-provision-clusters.md

 	ms.date="12/08/2015"
 	wacn.date=""/>

-# Create Apache Spark clusters in HDInsight using custom options (Windows)
+# Create Apache Spark clusters in HDInsight Windows using custom options (Preview)

 > [AZURE.NOTE] HDInsight now provides Spark clusters on Linux.
 For information on how to custom-create a Spark cluster on HDInsight Linux, see [Create Linux-based clusters in HDInsight](/documentation/articles/hdinsight-provision-clusters-v1).

 For most scenarios, you can create a Spark cluster using the quick create method as described in [Get Started with Apache Spark on HDInsight](/documentation/articles/hdinsight-apache-spark-zeppelin-notebook-jupyter-spark-sql).
 In certain scenarios, you might want to create a customized cluster.
 For example, you might want to attach an external metadata store to keep your Hive metadata persistent beyond the lifetime of a cluster, or you might want to use additional storage with the cluster.

-For such and other scenarios, this article provides instructions on how to use the Azure Management Portal, Azure PowerShell, or the HDInsight .NET SDK to create a customized Spark cluster on HDInsight.
+For such and other scenarios, this article provides instructions on how to use the Azure portal, Azure PowerShell, or the HDInsight .NET SDK to create a customized Spark cluster on HDInsight.

 **Prerequisites:**